rberrelleza/openfaas-plus-webassembly/README.md

 kubectl get pods -n=openfaas-fn
 ```

-Finally, let's call the function, to see everything working end to end:
+Finally, let's call the function, to see everything working end to end.

 ```
 curl http://localhost:8080